nathanielwarner/carletonian-wordpress/wp-content/plugins/simple-history/readme.txt

 The [User Switching plugin](https://wordpress.org/plugins/user-switching/) allows you to quickly swap between user accounts in WordPress at the click of a button.
 Simple History will log each user switch being made.

+**WP Crontrol**<br>
+The [WP Crontrol plugin](https://wordpress.org/plugins/wp-crontrol/) enables you to view and control what's happening in the WP-Cron system.
+Simple History will log when cron events are added, edited, deleted, and manually ran, and when cron schedules are added and deleted.

 **Enable Media Replace**<br>
 The [Enable Media Replace plugin](https://wordpress.org/plugins/enable-media-replace/) allows you to replace a file in your media library by uploading a new file in its place.
 Simple history will log details about the file being replaced and details about the new file.